 The Transport Politic was created in October 2008 and tracks the state of transit in the U.S. and around the world; I founded the site and write the majority of its posts.
 The site’s goal is to explore the intricate relationships between transportation projects and politics, both at the national and local levels.

 Thanks to work on the site, I have been interviewed for articles in The Wall Street Journal, The Dallas Morning News, Miller-McCune, CNN, Las Vegas Review-Journal, Politico, City Journal, Remapping Debate, National Review Online, and The Brooklyn Daily Eagle.
-In addition, I have been interviewed for television by Al Jazeera America; for radio by Science Friday, WUSF (I, II), KPBS, KCRW, WNYC, WNPR, and WBUR; and online for the Infra Blog.
+In addition, I have been interviewed for television by Al Jazeera America; for radio by Science Friday, WUSF (I, II), KPBS, KCRW, WNYC, WNPR, WBUR and Marketplace; and online for the Infra Blog.
 I was featured in a video produced by Vox.

 The Transport Politic was named one of Planetizen’s Top Ten sites for 2010 and then again in 2016, with the following praise: “Whether you’re an interested citizen, a studious politician, an ambitious planner, or a fact-checking journalist, The Transport Politic is simply the most valuable online asset for transit research.”
 The associated @yfreemark Twitter profile was named one of the Top 25 Transportation Sources to Follow in 2012 by the Urban Land Institute.